-- (1) This phase will see decisive land operations to defeat the NTMEF in Panay.
-Simultaneously, a lodgement will also occur on Palawan by the ESG. - (2) ME: Provision of robust Control Networks to enable Joint Manoeuvre - (3) SE: CIS support to J2 Information Exchange Requirements in order to enable current operations.
+- (1) This phase will see decisive land operations to defeat the NTMEF in Panay. - (2) ME: Provision of robust Control Networks to enable Joint Manoeuvre - (3) SE: CIS support to J2 Information Exchange Requirements in order to enable current operations.